odoopbx/docs/docs/_sources/install/docker.rst.txt

 So in this case you should do the following steps:

-* Forward Salt API port (default 48008) from your host machine to the agent container.
-* Supply a configuration file for Odoo & Asterisk.
+* Supply a configuration file for Odoo & Asterisk (see below).
-* Change the default Sapt API password.
+* Change the default Sapt API password (not required but strictly recommended).

 Let review these steps in more details.